 Data Management Tool #7: Mixpanel

 Mixpanel helps you keep your data clean and organized right from the very beginning.
-This is the reason why it’s one of the best database management software solutions to monitor your big data.
+This is the reason why it’s one of the best database management software solutions to monitor your data.

-It’s also possible to manage access to your data to ensure that everyone sees the data that’s relevant to them.
+It’s also possible to manage access to your data to ensure that everyone sees the data analytics that’s relevant to them.
 The tool also validates your data automatically to save you the trouble.

 Image via Mixpanel